MrZuberi/Lung-Cancer-Diagnostic-Tool/README.md

 # ***Lung Cancer Survival Prediction***</h6>

 **This project focuses on building a machine learning model to predict patient survival from lung cancer using a clinical dataset.
 The script details the entire workflow, from data cleaning and feature engineering to model training, evaluation, and saving the final model.**

+*This tool is suitable for machine learning modeling, analysis, and educational projects — not for clinical or diagnostic use.
 ____________________

 ## 📊 Dataset